 My name is Rob Thompson and history is my passion.
 I have a Ph.D. in American history from the University Southern Mississippi.
 I specialize in the study of the Vietnam War, with a focus on the confluence of conventional warfare and pacification at the province level.
 My research placed American strategy in the context of a single province—Phú Yên.
 I am also familiar with the history of American diplomacy and the history of Modern Europe.
 Before studying history in Hattiesburg, Mississippi, I completed my MA at Wilfrid Laurier University in lovely Waterloo, Ontario and my BA near the ocean at Virginia Wesleyan College, now University.
-I am presently a historian with Army University Press at Fort Leavenworth, Kansas.
+I am presently a historian with the Films Team at Army University Press at Fort Leavenworth, Kansas.

 Aside from family and history, I love listening to music from the greatest cultural era in American history: the 1980s.
 Depeche Mode, The Cure, and The Chameleons are among my favorite acts.
 Odds are you will find me distracting myself from work on Twitter.
 I enjoy watching the 2018 Stanley Cup champions, the Washington Capitals, play hockey.
 My kids are ardent fans now, too.